Hussein-albaaj/opportunities-trauma-care/index.md

 **Predictors**

-As previously mentioned some predictors will be used to link the two databases.
-Those predictors include: Demographics, including gender and age, vital signs, Glasgow coma scale, injuries acquired and procedures performed upon patient.
-All of these factors are already included in the trauma registry.
+Since our aim is to identify factors associated with improvement in trauma care, the database used will therefore have some factors that can be further examined.
+The information registered in the database is divided into sections.
+First of all the transportation is included, the time taken from reported trauma until the patient arrives at the hospital.
+Demographics, including age and gender.
+Vital signs such as blood pressure, respiratory rate, saturation, pulse, temperature and also Glasgow coma scale upon arrival.
+The types of injuries acquired and the mechanism of the trauma.
+Procedures performed on the patient are also included and many more [@Swetrau2020].

 ### Data sources and measurements